Beer in Greece: Modern history

 The wine culture was prominent all the way until the 1800s.
-In 1833 the first king of Greece ‘Frederic Othon (Otto)’, settled in Greece.
+In 1832 the first king of Greece, Otto of Greece, settled in Greece.
 Otto came with scientists and specialists from his native land Bavaria, with the intentions of developing the beer industry.
 Initially small breweries were set up in the 1840s to serve Bavarian officials and military men who were stationed there at the time.

 Among the Bavarian settlers, was Johann Ludwig Fuchs who established a small enterprise selling home-brewed beer from his house in Kolonaki.
 It was in 1864 when Charles Johann Fuchs, son of Johann Ludwig Fuchs, established Fix brewery in Athens, the first official brewery of Greece.
 Finding Beer in Greece among this time was a rarity, and was only available within the major cities.
 Travelers in the 1900s from Germany allowed beer consumption to continue to grow.
 Similar German breweries were founded in Greece, such as, Messrs.
 Melcher, Bachauer, Fischer, Klein, and others.

 The 1900s numerous breweries were formed and beer consumption begun to grow.
 Within the late 19th century micro-breweries began to flourish all around Greece, which can be reflected by the consumption rates.
 The following table depicts the transition in the alcohol preference of the Greek nation from 1961 to 2016.
 Wine remains the predominant drink in Greece, though to a lesser degree than before.

 Beer consumption has continually grown, increasing by a factor of five since the 1960s.
 Most brands are found all over Greece and are sold in supermarkets, mini markets and kiosks.